cryologger/ice-tracking-beacon/Archive/V2/README.md

 | Voltage | V | Battery voltage |
 | Transmit duration  | s | Length of Iridium transmission  |
 | Message counter |  | Number of transmitted messages |

+## Deployments

+A total of 8 Cryologger drift tracking beacons were deployed from the CCGS Amundsen's helicopter on icebergs and ice islands along the coasts of Ellesmere Island, Baffin Island and Greenland during the ArcticNet leg of the 2019 Amundsen Expedition.
+An additional 2 tracking beacons were deployed by helicopter on icebergs near the Milne Ice Shelf, Ellesmere Island in the summer of 2019.

+## Results

+Tracking beacons deployed in the summer of 2019 have since reported over 40,000 GPS positions.
+Transmission difficulties have been encoutnered by several beacons due to the use of the RockBLOCK's onboard antenna and interference from overlying snow cover.

+## Conclusion & Future Work

+The overall success of the Cryologger tracking beacon deployments have demonstrated that low-cost, open-source hardware and software can provide a robust and cost-effective platform for the collection in-situ iceberg tracking data.
+These data can provide key insights to iceberg drift and deterioration processes in the Canadian Arctic.

+Development of the next version of the Cryologger tracking beacon is currently underway and will focus on improving overall reliability, exploring the use of more environmentally friendly materials and modifications allowing the tracking beacons to transform into ocean drifter buoys once breakup of the icebergs occurs.

 ## Repository Contents